apache/predictionio/docs/manual/tutorials/engines/quickstart.md

 </div>
 </div>

 Well done!
-You have created a simple, but production-ready, app with PredictionIO recommendation engine.
+You have created a simple, but production-ready app with PredictionIO recommendation engine.

 Next: Learn more about [collecting data using Data API](/dataapi.html).